The Clinical Perfusion Scientist

 Due to their unique skills and experience in this clinical field, the Clinical Perfusion Scientist has outgrown the mere running of extracorporeal circulations and has taken over a pivotal role in circulatory support, in the monitoring of vital parameters, in intra-operative blood processing techniques, in the interpretation of blood gas and blood chemistry values, in organ transplantation, in documentation and statistics, and in the participation in research.
 As well as this, the Clinical Perfusion Scientist will manage and operate mechanical cardiac assist devices including intra-aortic counter-pulsation.

-EDUCATION AND TRAININGObviously all of the qualities and resources required of a Clinical Perfusion Scientist have to be supported by a sound scientific training.
+Obviously, all of the qualities and resources required of a Clinical Perfusion Scientist have to be supported by a sound scientific training.
 In the early days, the job was largely learned in the work situation by people coming to it from a wide range of other disciplines.
 They learned as they went along, as did all the other members of the team.
-Those days are long gone and the training of the Clinical Perfusion Scientist is now far more structured, involving practical training in a cardiac surgery clinical perfusion unit as well as formal academic training at the North East Surrey College of Technology (NESCOT).
+Those days are long gone and the training of the Clinical Perfusion Scientist is now far more structured, involving practical training in a cardiac surgery clinical perfusion unit as well as formal academic training at the University of Bristol.

-The NESCOT course will enable students to gain either a PgCert, a PgDip, and with later study, an MSc in Perfusion Science.
+The Bristol course will enable students to gain an MSc Perfusion Science.
 The course addresses both academic and professional needs by integrating academic knowledge and understanding with the practical requirements of the working professional perfusion scientist.
-Students will attend college for nine one-week blocks each academic year, spaced out at approximately monthly intervals.
-Students will be awarded the PgDip provided that they also pass the Society’s professional accreditation examination.
+Students will attend university for up to nine one-week blocks each academic year, spaced out at approximately monthly intervals.
+Students will be awarded the MSc provided that they also pass the Societyís professional accreditation examination.
 The certificate of accreditation will show that you have the knowledge and practical ability to be a competent practising Clinical Perfusion Scientist able to work independently, and participate in an "on-call" rota dealing with emergency and out of hours operations.
 This is supported by the Royal College of Anaesthetists and the Senate of the Royal Colleges of Surgeons of Great Britain and Ireland who have ratified the following statement;

 (The two Associations) - "Wish the National Health Service Management Executive to know that they unanimously expect that any mechanical perfusion used in the management of a patient undergoing a surgical procedure in the United Kingdom or Ireland should only be undertaken by a clinical perfusion scientist who has been accredited by the Society of Clinical Perfusion Scientists of Great Britain and Ireland, or by a trainee under the direct supervision of an accredited Clinical Perfusion Scientist."

 Attainment of the Accreditation certificate will allow your name to be added to the Register of practising Clinical Perfusion Scientists held by the College of Clinical Perfusion Scientists of Great Britain and Ireland.
-Indeed the NHS Executive advice is that “the employment of Clinical Perfusion Scientists is limited to those practitioners who are accredited by the Society of Clinical Perfusion Scientists of Great Britain and Ireland and the College of Clinical Perfusion Scientists or who are registered with them [College of Clinical Perfusion Scientists] as trainees”.
+Indeed, the NHS Executive advice is that ďthe employment of Clinical Perfusion Scientists is limited to those practitioners who are accredited by the Society of Clinical Perfusion Scientists of Great Britain and Ireland and the College of Clinical Perfusion Scientists or who are registered with them [College of Clinical Perfusion Scientists] as traineesĒ.

-Students commencing the NESCOT course will normally be working in a clinical environment as a trainee clinical perfusion scientist.
+Students commencing the Bristol course will normally be working in a clinical environment as a trainee clinical perfusion scientist.
 The following entry requirements would usually apply:

 Initially you would be employed as a Trainee Clinical Perfusion Scientist and will gain advancement by qualifying and by gaining experience or taking on extra roles and competencies.
 Clinical Perfusion Scientists are paid largely on Clinical Perfusion scales which compare with Clinical Scientist scales.
 Your point of entry on to the appropriate pay-scale will depend on your qualifications and experience.